Venezuela, Iran plea for oil cut hits Gulf OPEC brick wall

-An oil price sinking to almost $48 a barrel on Monday is twisting the knife in Venezuela’s steadily shrinking economy and in sanctions-bound Iran.
+An oil price sinking under $49 a barrel on Monday is twisting the knife in Venezuela’s steadily shrinking economy and in sanctions-bound Iran.

 Venezuelan President Nicolas Maduro on Sunday met Saudi Arabia’s Crown Prince Salman in Riyadh before heading to Qatar and Algeria on a tour to discuss the oil price crisis.